openwallet-foundation/bifold-wallet/README.md

 2. Click on 'Accept the invite'
 3. Dive into the various channels!

-`#bifold` is our main discussion channel for everything Bifold wallet ralted.
+`#bifold` is our main discussion channel for everything Bifold wallet related.
 And since Bifold uses Aries Framework Javascript (AFJ) extensively, you might also want to join the `#aries-javascript` channel for deeper technical conversations.
 We can't wait to see you there!

 Additionally, we hold a bi-weekly user group meeting.
 You can find the updated schedule, past agendas, and meeting recordings on this [wiki page](https://wiki.hyperledger.org/display/ARIES/Aries+Bifold+User+Group).